CryptoOnion/doc/getting_started/execution.md

 sbt should detect all implemented main classes and will let you select which one you want to execute.

-If you want to build more sophisticated applications or simply want to learn more about Scala Loci, have a look at the [Concepts Section](../concepts/concepts.html).
+If you want to build more sophisticated applications or simply want to learn more about ScalaLoci, have a look at the [Concepts Section](../concepts/concepts).